 People are social animals, and people who live in isolation typically don't live as long or as happily as those who get out and socialize.
 Oftentimes some elders who have an abundant social life tend to live longer than those who are more isolated, too.
 Did you know older adults with a substantial social life often live longer than those who isolated themselves?
 If you decide to move to a new place when you retire, it would be advised to visit frequently beforehand, so you don't feel alone.
 Also, take into consideration in looking to platforms that cater to seniors online.
 As with everything in life, it is beneficial to do your research before participating in these activities.
 But it is a great alternative to meeting new people.

 Tip No. 4: Hone your vision

 One of the best ways people can save for retirement is to create a detailed list of what they actually want from it.
 By partaking in this planning process, it can often result in an immediate increase in retirement savings.
 It’s best to talk about your vision can even help you understand why you might be nervous about retirement.
-Some people often fear going into retirement for example if they had a parent whose life turned worse after beginning retirement.
+Some people often fear retiring, for example, if they had a parent whose life turned worse after beginning retirement.
 It’s best to acknowledge those negative thoughts and try your hardest to get them out of your head before you retire.
-Also, it's very important that your vision of retirement gels well with the vision of a spouse or partner so there’s no confusion.
+Your vision of retirement must also gel well with the vision of a spouse or partner, so there’s no confusion.

 Tip No. 5: Find your purpose

-You need to feel like you have a reason for living after retirement in order to find true happiness.
-But now that we live in a world where golf season is and bingo night are not easily accessible as before you start to wonder why did you even retire?
+It would help if you felt like you have a reason for living after retirement to find true happiness.
+But now that we live in a world where golf season is and bingo night is not easily accessible as before, you start to wonder why you even retire?
 In earlier societies, people matured into distinct roles.
-Unfortunately, in today’s modern world that's no longer the case so it’s best to plan your own purpose.
+Unfortunately, in today’s modern world, that's no longer the case, so it’s best to plan your own purpose.
 What do you deem as important?
 Do you want to make your local community better?
 Retirement can be the freedom to do what you always wanted to do but never had the chance to do.